-- (1) For the Preferred and South 344th Street alternatives, the number of acquired parcels would be the same for the mainline track and tail track design options. - (2) If neither the Preferred nor the South 344th Street alternative is selected, the mainline could be built later in time if TDLE is constructed as proposed.
-TDLE is currently under environmental review.
+(1) For the Preferred and South 344th Street alternatives, the number of acquired parcels would be the same for the mainline track and tail track design options.

+(2) The mainline would be constructed regardless of the alternative selected to be built.
+Under the Midway Landfill Alternative, it would be constructed later in time, as part of the TDLE project.